A Brief History

 People control is much harder than gun control to be sure.
 A careful balance of individual rights and public safety is not easy to achieve.
 Still, it is our contention that scrutiny of social media to identify people that may become a threat to others and some sort of intervention program is needed.
 Perhaps some sort of reporting procedure available to the public to report other people that seem to present a threat (how many times have we heard outlandish things about someone that ended up committing murders, but nobody did anything?) with the government tasked with evaluating the potential threat.
 Of course, safeguards to prevent abuse of such reporting from turning into a malicious form of messing with someone must be in place.
 Like we said, it will not be easy to strike the perfect balance, but the effort should be made.
 What do you think?

-Questions for Students (and others): What major bombing terrorist attacks can you think of?
+Question for students (and subscribers): What major bombing terrorist attacks can you think of?
 (On US soil and abroad.)
 Do you know who George Metesky and Ted Kaczynski are?
 What can we do to protect ourselves against domestic terrorists and mass murderers?
 Please let us know in the comments section below this article.